-Streak breaker: Kepler single in 9th, Twins edge Red Sox
+Streak breaker: Kepler singles in 9th, as Twins edge Red Sox

+MINNEAPOLIS (AP) — Max Kepler delivered the sigh-of-relief winner for Minnesota on the last day of a rough first homestand of the season.

+The Boston Red Sox relentlessly kept the Twins from being comfortable all series.

-MINNEAPOLIS (AP) — Max Kepler’s RBI single in the bottom of the ninth inning gave Minnesota a 4-3 victory Thursday over Boston — stopping a five-game losing streak for the Twins and breaking a nine-game winning string for the Red Sox.
+Kepler’s bloop RBI single in the bottom of the ninth inning gave Minnesota a 4-3 victory Thursday over Boston — stopping a five-game losing streak for the Twins and breaking a nine-game winning string for the Red Sox.

+“It’s impossible to go out and play baseball and not feel it when it’s going really well or when it’s not going really well.
+It’s really how you harness that,” manager Rocco Baldelli said.

+Luis Arraez, ever the team sparkplug, let those emotions loose as he raced home on Kepler’s hit off Adam Ottavino (1-1) and belly-flopped into home plate.

 The Red Sox, who tied it in the eighth on Alex Verdugo’s three-run double, were on their longest winning streak since a 10-game run in 2018, the season they won the World Series.

-Kepler came through with his hit to shallow center, helping the Twins avoid what would’ve been their first four-game sweep by the Red Sox in 21 years.
+“We ended up losing a game with a jam shot to center field.
+That’s not bad,” said manager Alex Cora, who was ejected for arguing in the eighth.
+“We just beat the American League Central champions, three out of four.
+We’ve been playing good baseball.”

 Alex Colomé (1-1) pitched a scoreless ninth for the victory, despite a one-out double by Christian Arroyo.
 Verdugo capped a 10-pitch at-bat against Taylor Rogers with his two-out double in the eighth that made it 3-all.
 The Red Sox had loaded the bases against Hansel Robles.

-In five of Boston’s wins during its victory streak, the Red Sox rallied from a deficit in the fifth inning or later.
+Five times during their winning streak, the Red Sox rallied from a deficit in the fifth inning or later.

+“It’s been fun.
+I told you guys earlier in the year that this is a sneaky good team,” said Garrett Richards, who stretched Boston’s streak of 10 straight games with the starting pitcher completing at least five innings.
+The two runs he allowed were unearned.

 Michael Pineda allowed only two singles over seven scoreless innings for the Twins, who had a home run by slump-ridden slugger Miguel Sanó in the sixth.